josev2046/A-ZX-Spectrum-tape-self-portrait-workshop/README.md

 **Phase A: Digital Injection (Loading)**
 1. Connect your PC or mobile device's headphone jack to the Spectrum's **EAR** port.
-    > **⚠️ Critical Audio Note:** Modern devices output Stereo signals, but the Spectrum requires **Mono**.
+    > **⚠️ Note:** Modern devices output Stereo signals, but the Spectrum requires **Mono**.
 Ensure your audio cable is mono-compatible, or force your device audio to Mono.
 If using a smartphone, ensure volume is at 85-90% and "EQ/Sound Enhancements" are disabled.
 2. Enter the command `LOAD ""` on the Spectrum.
 3. Initiate audio playback of the `.TAP` file on your modern device.
 4. The Spectrum will load the BASIC program.
 If it does not auto-run, type `RUN` to execute the POKE commands and watch the image build itself.